Wyv3rn-The-H4x0r/FaceRecAR/README.md

 # FaceRecAR
-A Face Recognition with opencv and matplotlib with a fake "vr" for VR-Cardriges
+A Face Recognition with opencv and matplotlib with a fake "vr" for VR-Cardboards

 Uses Webcam for getting Room